a HARPER collection: Volume One - PREVIEW

 "Try to stay focused, Ms. Jones."
 I butted in.
 "You were saying that Ms. Warren's engagement was a farce.
 How so?"

-Her hands were trembling, but I couldn't tell if it was more from the rage or the anguish.
+Her hands were trembling worse than mine, but I couldn't tell if it was more from the rage or the anguish.
 Maybe even the fear.

 "What'd she stand to gain from this... farcical engagement, as you put it?"
-I further pressed.
+I pressed.

 "Her parents're really religious."
 Ms. Jones huffed, nearly drowning in vexation.
 "They raised her in it.
 Ruined her.
 Made her fight against who she is."